Chase-William/WindowImageStreamer/README.md

 ## Example Usage #1:

-`WindowImageRetriever` lets you request a bitmap of the target window whenever you like.
+`WindowImageRetriever` lets you request a bitmap from a target window.

 ```cs
 // WindowImageRetriever Example -- Provide your own window handle to target